(Last updated Feb 16, 2023.THANK YOU to every commenter who lets me know when Amazon has changed their interface or who shares a great tip.)

 The Problem: Reconciling Credit Card Statements with Amazon Charges

 Have you ever had a charge from Amazon.com on your credit card that doesn’t match any orders around the date that your card was charged?
 I’ve found a few common situations — and some ways to verify them without the bother of contacting Amazon customer service.
 This post is a way for me to remember the tricks I discover–and to share them with the world.
 ‘Cause I’m generous like that.
 You’re welcome.
-(Major update to this post on Dec 13, 2020.THANK YOU to every commenter who lets me know when Amazon has changed their interface or who shares a great tip.)

 The Easiest Way to Find Charges Matching Your Credit Card Statement

-Go to the Transactions view and you’ll find all the credit card charges and use of gift cards listed by date with most recent at the top.
+You’ll find all the credit card charges and use of gift cards listed by date with most recent at the top.

 (Post edited 10/30/2019 to add this tactic:) I’ve been updating this blog post for several years since I first posted it, as Amazon keeps changing their interface.
 In the end, this simple workaround is the most reliable way to get the information I need quickly: